The Carnoustie Golf Club has a long and proud history.

 But it was Alan Robertson of St Andrews who, in 1850, designed the basics of the course we know today.
 Old Tom Morris redesigned and extended it to a full 18 holes in the early 1870s, and James Braid put his stamp on Carnoustie in 1926.

 Though the members were essentially happy with Braid’s vision of Carnoustie, it was felt by many that, for all its redesigns and renovations, something was still lacking – the finish was “weak.”
-And so, just in time for the 1937 Open Championship, the final three holes at Carnoustie were redesigned by local architect, James Wright.
+And so, just in time for the 1937 Open Championship, the final three holes at Carnoustie were redesigned by James Wright, an accountant with a business in Dundee, and also chairman of the Links Committee from 1926-’37.
 Today, Wright is credited with having produced the “toughest finishing stretch in golf,” and Carnoustie has taken her rightful place among the venerable old ladies of Scottish golf.

 Today golfers can also enjoy high quality golf on the Burnside and Buddon Links courses , both providing a high quality alternative to the Championship layout .